DBT Incremental Models

 To use incremental models, you also need to tell dbt:

-• How to filter the rows on an incremental run.
+- How to filter the rows on an incremental run.

-• The uniqueness constraint of the model (if any).
+- The uniqueness constraint of the model (if any).

-Filtering rows on an incremental run
+Filtering Rows on an Incremental Run

-Often, you'll want to filter for "new" rows, as in rows that have been created since the last time dbt ran this model.
-The best way to find the timestamp of the most recent run of this model is by checking the most recent timestamp in your target table. dbt makes it easy to query your target table by using the {{ this }} variable.
+Most of the time you want "new" rows: rows created since the last time dbt ran this model.
+The cleanest way to find that cutoff is to check the most recent timestamp already in your target table, and dbt makes that easy with the {{ this }} variable, which references the target table itself.

 {{